 Where do adaptogens come from?

-For example, ashwagandha is an important adaptogen (more on this later!)
-This plant stands up to drought and lives in areas where the soil is often bone-dry and without nutrients.
+For example, ashwagandha is an important adaptogen which stands up to drought and lives in areas where the soil is often bone-dry and without nutrients.
 Other plants would struggle to survive.
-However, ashwagandha is just fine, thank you ma’am!
-It passes that strength and resiliency on to people who take it.
+However, ashwagandha is more resilient than most; a quality it passes on to people who take it!

 Adaptogens for short term stress and anxiety

 A study looked into the effects of Siberian ginseng, rhodiola, and schisandra on short-term stress and anxiety.(1) All three have a “beneficial stress-protective effect” at the molecular level.

 A systematic review of research into rhodiola (also called golden root) found that a majority of the studies supported the positive effects of rhodiola on mental fatigue.
-However, a lack of accurate measurements for fatigue in two of the studies meant that these findings were inconclusive.(2) In still another study, participants exhibit a significant decrease in professional burnout symptoms after taking rhodiola.(3)
+However, a lack of accurate measurements for fatigue in two of the studies meant that these findings were inconclusive.(2) In still another study, participants exhibited a significant decrease in professional burnout symptoms after taking rhodiola.(3)